UstadMobile/UstadMobile/test-end-to-end/test-descriptions/002_002_student_joining_course_using_code_test_description.md

 37. Scroll down to view "Invite code".
 38. Click on "Invite code" button
 39. Invite code gets saved.
 40. Clear the app storage.
-41. Student user login to the app.
+41. Login to the app using the student username and password.
 42. Click on "Courses".
 43. Click on "Join existing course".
 44. Click on "Invite code" field.